ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     32-bit unsigned number.

-    Global Pointer is initialized to 1 for the different source address types and incremented monotonically for each packet with the corresponding source address type.
+    Global Pointer is initialized to 1 for the different source address types and incremented sequentially for each packet with the corresponding source address type.

     This field stores the Global Pointer type corresponding to the